 This is cool.
 Luke has cleared up a lot of myths about taxes for contractors, and he is a pro.
 He also specializes in preparing taxes for security contractors.
-Here is his newsletter for 2013 and he has a new website you can go to for your own research.
+Here is his newsletter for 2014 and he has a website you can go to for your own research.

 Also, be sure to check out their learning center for some basic education on the various state and federal tax codes as they are applied to our industry and your particular situation.
 Don’t succumb to rumor and hearsay while on contract and find out later that it is all untrue.
 Get the facts and stay informed. -Matt

 For all you ex-pats, foreign contractors and overseas residents out there I hope this letter finds you well.
 In an attempt to keep you current with your tax filings I am sending out this letter as a year-end reminder that 2014 is almost over.
 As always feel free to pass this email on to anyone in your situation who could use the help or anyone that I missed on this email.
 As always, I will do my best to minimize your tax bill and provide relevant advice for your situation.